 - information about the parent company, which must include the address in the foreign country;

 - an extract issue by the Trade Register in the parent company’s country confirming the existence of foreign business;

 - the articles of association of the subsidiary which must be notarized by a Dutch public notary;

 - a declaration through which a local representative is assigned to the subsidiary;

 - the above-mentioned declaration of no objection issued by the Dutch Ministry of Justice.

 We can help you with the incorporation procedure of a subisidiary company in the Netherlands in 2023.

 Subsidiary taxation in the Netherlands

-The Dutch corporate income tax is 20% on the first 200,000 EUR and 25% on profits exceeding this amount.
+The Dutch corporate income tax is 25.8%.
 Resident companies are taxed on their worldwide income.
 Because the Netherlands is a member of the European Union, the EU Parent-Subsidiary Directive applies to subsidiaries of foreign companies incorporated here.
 This directive, together with the double tax treaties signed between the Netherlands and other countries provide important tax benefits and tax relief.